QuestCode/thema-2.1-slm/ICC/First Formal Meeting/Preparation Formal Meeting 1.md

 - "Thank you for your kind introduction of Lithuania.
 I would like to move on to business, if that is ok with you chancellor?"
 - Welcome
-- First of, would you mind telling us something about you and Aleksandro Stulginskio Universtitetas?
 - Tell something about Da Vinci Data as a division of UNWDMI for European customers
+- Would you mind telling us something about you and Aleksandro Stulginskio Universtitetas?
 - Interview

 	- General
 		- What is the reason you have contacted us?
 		- What kind of data do you need?
 (Certain country/region?)